Yasir-dev/php-mvc-blog/README.md

 # Creating MVC (Model View Controller) Framework to build a blog

 I created this project for a coding challenge recently.
 The challenge was to create a Blog with PHP.
 The prerequisite for this coding challenge was to use MVC (Model View Controller) architectural approach.
-The use of any modern MVC Framework like Laravel, Symfony or Zend Framework was the not allowed.
+The use of any modern MVC Framework like Laravel, Symfony or Zend Framework was not allowed.

 I always wondered how a MVC Framework works, so this was a good practice to create one.
 Althoug i have some first hand experience with Laravel Framework, which i used to create a small fun project.